Parker Duignan Presentations

 Duignan, P. (2004).
 Lifting your Evaluation Game as an

-Professional Evaluator.
-Workshop for Auckland Evaluation Group,
+Independent Professional Evaluator.
+Workshop for Auckland

-Auckland, 28 May 2004.
+Evaluation Group, Auckland, 28 May 2004.

 Duignan, P. (2004).
 Advocacy Workshop.
 National Hearth